pratyakshm/WinRice/doc/App-uninstallation.md

 The text file must be formatted as follows:

 - There must be one app name per line.
-- App names must be absolute.
+- Absolute package name shall be used.
 Example: `Microsoft.WindowsMaps`
 - The filename must be `uninstallapps.txt`.
 - List must be saved in the same folder as WinRice.

-If an `uninstallapps.txt` file is detected, WinRice will not ask if the user wants to select which apps to uninstall.
+If an `uninstallapps.txt` file is detected, WinRice won't ask if the user wants to select which apps to uninstall.
 The list will be used automatically.

-**Note:** To get absolute name of an app, use `Get-AppxPackage *app*`.
+**Note:** To get package name of an app, use `Get-AppxPackage *app*`.

 ---